 It’s possible that your monthly payments will increase or decrease with bankruptcy, but not with consumer proposals.
 In addition, you will be required to submit your monthly income and expense statements when filing for bankruptcy, which is not the case with a consumer proposal.

-Finally, it’s possible that you might lose some of your assets or your home with bankruptcy, while consumer proposals won’t put them at such risk.
+Finally, it’s possible that you might lose some of your assets or your home in bankruptcy, while consumer proposals won’t put them at such risk.

 If you’ve found yourself with a lot of debt that’s affecting your financial life in Alberta, a consumer proposal might be the avenue to take.
 This option can help end all those bothersome collection calls and eliminate the risk of your wages being garnished.
 It can also help to alleviate the stress of having to make all of your payments every month.
 Be sure to speak with a financial advisor or credit counsellor n Alberta to see if a consumer proposal is right for you.